pottekkat/personal-website/content/posts/api-deployment-strategies.md

 }
 ```

+Similar transformations at the API gateway level should only be a temporary measure to ensure backwards compatibility as it could add costs in terms of latency or resource use.

 ## Shadow Deployments

 Shadow deployment is a strategy to test new APIs with production traffic.
 This idea stems from the fact that handwritten test cases might not always simulate every complex real-world scenario.